top of page

 Financial Liability

-Nearly all insurance companies insure more than they are able to pay out in claims, which is fraudulent in nature.
-The problem is so severe that the global insurance market insures more than what the entire world has available in money.
-Which provides a false sense of security for those who think that they are protected by their insurance policy.
-Legislation needs to be considered that requires insurance companies to have the necessary funds to cover all of their liabilities that is not to exceed their company's capital.
+Insurance companies have insured more than they are able to pay out in claims.
+The problem is so excessive that the insurance industry has insured more than what the entire world has available in money, which provides a false sense of security for policyholders.
+Legislation needs to be considered that requires insurance companies to have the necessary funds to cover all of their policies, and not to exceed their company's capital.

 bottom of page